 Inflation Remains Elevated

-The forecasts for April means it’s possible that inflation will remain too high – or “elevated” – above the Federal Reserve’s ideal yearly inflation rate of 2%.
+The forecasts for April means it’s possible inflation will remain too high – or “elevated” – above the Federal Reserve’s ideal yearly inflation rate of 2%.

 …But It’s Too Soon To Tell if the Fed Will Raise Interest Rates Again

 Last week, the Fed raised short term interest rates to between 5% and 5.25%, the 10th consecutive hike made within the past 14 months.
-In remarks to reporters, Jerome Powell, chair of the Fed, had said it’s possible rates could be raised again.
+In remarks to reporters, Jerome Powell, chair of the Fed, had said it’s possible rates could be hiked again.

 And Don’t Be Starstruck By April’s Added Jobs